-The term urinary diseases describe a wide variety of conditions, which is related to filtering and also carrying out urine out of the body.
-These diseases can affect men, women and children of every age.
+The term urinary diseases describe a wide variety of conditions related to filtering and also carrying urine out of the body.
+Urinary diseases can affect men, women, and children of every age.
 Urinary diseases affect specific parts of the body.
-In females they involve urinary tract, in men, it affects the reproductive organs.
+In females they involve the urinary tract, in men, it affects the reproductive organs as well.
 Here are some common types of urinary diseases.

 Some most common urinary diseases

 There are plenty of urinary disorders.
 The following are a selection of some diseases:

 BPH (benign prostate hyperplasia) is an enlarged prostate, it’s an increase in the size of the prostate gland.
 BPH is common in older men.
 It is not directly connected to prostate cancer.
 Although in some cases, BPH can increase the chances of prostate cancer.

 The condition of BPH can cause uncomfortable urinary symptoms such as blocking the urine, heaviness in the bladder, urinary tract, or kidney problems.
 The symptoms of BPH arise due to the increased pressure on the urethra, inflammation of the prostate.
 Kidney stones, narrowing of the urethra, or scarring in the bladder due to previous surgery are also responsible for prostate enlargement.

 The urethra is the narrow tube that carries urine from the bladder.
 Men suffering from BPH might experience a frequent urge to urinate.
 They may also feel the weak stream when they go for urination and still feel that the bladder is not empty.
 So, severe cases of an enlarged prostate or BPH can be treated with the help of surgery.